JeffDeCola/jeffCoin/README.md

 curl 192.168.20.100:1234
 ```

-The main page will list the various API command.
+The main page will list the various API commands.

 For example, show a Particular Block,